NYPL/ezproxy-stats/README.md

 be connected to the VPN, and (b) add `ezproxy` to your `/etc/hosts` or (better) `~/.ssh/config`.

-If you're just beginning to use this now, the logs going back to the beginning of 2021 will no longer be available.
+If you're just beginning to use this now, many of the logs going back to the will no longer be available.

-Once the logs have finished (one way) syncing, run `./step-1-clean-raw-logs-2021.lisp`.
+Once the logs have finished (one way) syncing, run `./step-1-clean-raw-logs-YEAR`.
 This produces a single, cleaned, intermediate data set containing the IP address, patron barcode, session, datetime of access, a shortened URL, and the full URL.
 This script (in addition to concatenating all daily logs into one file)